LucaBernardis/SpotifyDashboard/README.md

 | :-------- | :------- | :------------------------- |
 | `access_token` | `string` | **Required**.
 Your access_token |

-Without the access_token parameter you wont be able to make any api call to the api, so make sure the provided token is in the right format and it's not expired

 #### Return an object with all the needed properties of the widgets.

+Without the access_token parameter you wont be able to make any api call to the api, so make sure the provided token is in the right format and it's not expired.
+Here is the link to the [Implicit Grant Flow](https://developer.spotify.com/documentation/web-api/tutorials/implicit-flow) i used that explains to you the workflow and how to use his response.

 ___